For hard real-time systems

-eXtremeDB supports both in-memory and on-disk data management for the maximum speed and predictability demanded by IIoT systems. eXtremeDB is used world-wide for real-time control in manufacturing, energy extraction, transportation, telecommunications and other fields.
+eXtremeDB supports both in-memory and on-disk data management for the maximum speed and predictability demanded by industrial systems. eXtremeDB is used world-wide for database management in manufacturing, energy extraction, transportation, telecommunications and other fields.

 When used as an in-memory, embedded database system, eXtremeDB eliminates sources of latency such as cache misses, interprocess communication, remote procedure calls and creation of multiple copies of data.
-Click to learn more about eXtremeDB in real-time systems.
+Learn more about eXtremeDB in real-time systems.

 As process control systems continue to evolve, their software applications become more complex, and often require embedded databases to provide timely access to, and processing of, massive amounts of data.

 A control application’s input data must be correlated, merged, and/or compared across all data objects and across time, for filtering or analysis.
 The data must be shared by concurrent tasks that have different functions, timing requirements and degrees of importance.

 The ultra-fast eXtremeDB small footprint database is being used successfully to meet these demands.
 While traditional databases have long served as back-end repositories for control systems, eXtremeDB differs in that it serves as a persistent or in-memory database system that is integrated within the control systems’ processes.

 As an in-memory database system, eXtremeDB can achieve predictable response times in the microsecond range, is designed to operate in the harsh environment of industrial systems, with strict requirements for resource utilization, and is ready to provide the performance and reliability required by real-life control applications.